lmoe/Mr.Resolution/README.md

 ...
 ```

 With other wms/dms you need to write a script or use something existing.
-Pretty sure those things exist.